First-grade students perform a musical as part of their study of medieval times.

 First grade is an important year of foundational academic skills and aims to instill empathy, community, and excitement about learning.
 Boys spend nearly half of the school day in literacy and math instruction, and explore science, art, music, and physical education with specialist teachers.
 The classrooms are full of energy and curiosity as boys develop reading skills and strategies, express themselves in writing, delve into math, and immerse themselves in social studies.
 Through the use of Chromebooks, first graders integrate technology daily during literacy study, math, and social studies.

 We begin the year studying Benjamin Franklin, William Penn, and the Quaker traditions.
 The land of kings, castles, and knights highlights our second trimester, while our final months are spent developing a rich understanding of the people and history of Latin America.
-A year-long pen pal connection with the Sacred Heart School in Belize allows for conversations and exposure to a fascinating culture.
+Each unit is complemented with a field trip; locations include the Philadelphia Museum of Art, historic Philadelphia, and the Academy of Natural Sciences.
 Character development is woven into the social studies curriculum as boys contemplate important virtues such as courage, respect, and acceptance.

 Boys learn the importance of the scientific attitudes of curiosity, critical thinking, and persistence as necessary traits for scientific investigation.
 They study the following units: Biological, Chemical, Physical, Earth and Space, and Health Sciences.
 Lessons include games, activities, and experiments where boys learn to practice the Scientific Method and hone their scientific attitudes.
 Topics include: